CoderDojoBrighton/Javascript-Password-Strength/index.md

 Add scores so you can see who has won the most times - add some variables to record how many times each player has won

+### Original

+This tutorial was adapted from one I found on [thecrazyprogrammer](https://www.thecrazyprogrammer.com/2019/09/javascript-tic-tac-toe-game.html)